spring-ai-community/mcp-security/README.md

 ### Use with `spring-ai-starter-mcp-client`

-When using `spring-ai-starter-mcp-client`, the underlying MCP client transport will be based on the Java SDK's `HttpClient`.
+When using `spring-ai-starter-mcp-client`, the underlying MCP client transport will be based on the JDK's `HttpClient`.
 In that case, you can expose a bean of type `McpSyncHttpClientRequestCustomizer`.
 Depending on your [authorization flow](#authorization-flows) of choice, you may use one of the following